ameliawong1/Recipe-Rating-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Here, I plotted the average rating by number of ingredients.
 Ratings increase steadily up to about 14 ingredients before leveling off.
-This suggests users appreciate recipes that are more involved—but only up to a point.
+This suggests users appreciate recipes that are more involved, but only up to a certain point.

 These insights helped shape the directions of my hypothesis and aggregate analyses.